vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 </p>

 <p align="justify">
 <strong>Example 1</strong>: Plot a time series eeg signal for all channels of the raw brain source dataset for subject 1 and a frequency of 8Hz.
-Plot a single trial
+Plot a single trial.

 Then, to plot the EEG time series of Example 1 we input: